sakshamhere/Security/Concepts/Active_Directory/Active_Directory_Attacks&Misconfigurations.md

 - The “Protected Users” group, available starting with Windows Server 2012 R2 Domain Functional Level also mitigates against this issue since delegation is not allowed for accounts in this group.

 ### Constrained delegations
+Using constrained delegation, systems within an Active Directory environment trust only specified services.
+Constrained delegation limits what services are accessible by a delegated computer.

+Beginning with Windows Server 2003, Microsoft offeredn a new extensions in the implementation of the Kerberos protocol called:
+- `Protocol transition`

+Constrained delegation can be configured with or without protocol transition.
+Abuse methodology differs for each scenario.
+The paths differ but the result is the same ie a Service Ticket to authenticate on a target service on behalf of a user.

+#### Protocol transition

+Services that rely on Kerberos for authentication leverage protocol transition to obtain Kerberos service tickets `for users or proxies that are not part of the Kerberos environment`

+The protocol transition extension allows a service that uses Kerberos to obtain a Kerberos service ticket on behalf of a User/Kerberos principal to the service without requiring the principal to initially authenticate to the Kerberos Key Distribution Center (KDC) with a credential.

+An attacker can abuse this in a similar way, and impersonate users without the need for their password.

+The constrained delegation designation relies on two Kerberos extensions known as `S4U2Self` and `S4U2Proxy`

+##### S4U2Self

+The S4U2Self extension permits accounts to request service tickets to themselves for a given user.
+The issued ticket will be marked by the domain controller as “forwardable.”

+##### S4U2Proxy

+The S4U2Proxy extension uses the forwardable service ticket to request a ticket to a SPN in the `msDS-AllowedToDelegateTo` field of the requesting service.

+##### Constrianed without protocol transition

+##### Constrianed with protocol transition

 ### Resource based constrained delegations